dbeniamine/vizardry/README.md

 ## Release notes

-Current Version: 2.0b4
+Current Version: 2.0b5

+*   v2.0 comes with several improvements:
+    * Grimoires abstraction to install bundles from any provider (Grimoires currently available: github, bitbuckets, gitlab), see [Grimoire](#grimoire).
+    * Re enabling of `:Magic` family commands with support for submodule mode, see [Magic](#magic)).
-*   v2.0 comes with the possibility to search plugins from (virtually) any providers (github, bitbuckets,gitlab), see [Grimoire](#grimoire).
-It also provide a major refactor, several minor bug fix, and remove dependencies to external commands (`sed`, `grep` etc.).
+    * A major refactor including, several minor bug fix, and removing dependencies to external commands (`sed`, `grep` etc.).
-    It also re enables `:Magic` family commands with support for submodule mode, see [Magic](#magic)).
+    * A new documentation for developers to help Vizardry enthusiasts improve it.

     **Important informations**: Helps and Readme are not read from stdin anymore but from temporary file thus the Reader syntax have changed see:
     [here](#display-readme-on-evolve).